Modesto officer found justified in 2013 and 2016 shootings

 August, who survived, was charged with several offenses and ultimately pleaded guilty to being a felon in possession of a firearm and resisting arrest.
 He was sentenced to five years in prison.

-Police Chief Galen Carroll, after consulting with the City Attorney, declined to release body camera footage of the shootings.
+Carroll, after consulting with the city attorney, declined to release body camera footage of the shootings.

 “I believe the viral nature of shootings without a comprehensive understanding and review of all the facts is counterproductive,” he said.